History of Mongolia (1990–present): COVID-19 pandemic

+On 27 January 2020, the Government of Mongolia closed its border with China and all schools following the WHO reports on coronavirus.
+Multiple holidays, including Tsagaan Sar and Naadam, were cancelled by the government.
+The COVID-19 pandemic was confirmed to have reached the country when its first case was identified in a French man who traveled from Moscow to Dornogovi on 10 March 2020.
+From March to November, much of Mongolia's confirmed COVID-19 cases were imported.
+The country's first case of community transmission was announced on 11 November.
+Multiple lockdowns were issued by the government in the following months.

-The MPP won a yet another landslide victory in the 2020 parliamentary election.
+During the pandemic, the MPP won yet another landslide victory in the 2020 parliamentary election.
 However, before the 2020 election, the ruling party had redrawn the electoral map in a way beneficial to MPP.
-In January 2021, MPP chairman and Prime Minister Ukhnaagiin Khürelsükh, whom had been in office since 2016, resigned after 2021 protests over the treatment of a coronavirus patient.
+In January 2021, MPP chairman and prime minister Ukhnaagiin Khürelsükh, in office since 2017, resigned after COVID-19 protests over the treatment of a coronavirus patient.
 His shock resignation led many analysts to believe that he was bidding for the presidency.
-Luvsannamsrain Oyun-Erdene from the MPP became the new prime minister on 27 January 2021.
-He represented a younger generation of politicians that had studied abroad.
-The MPRP strategically merged into the MPP during the 100th year anniversary of the Mongolian People's Party in April 2021, officially ending its decade-long existence and allowing a new third-party to enter the political scene.
-The centrist National Labour Party (NLP) with one seat in the State Great Khural filled the MPRP's place.
+Luvsannamsrain Oyun-Erdene (MPP) became the new prime minister on 27 January 2021.
+Born in 1980, he represented a younger generation of politicians who had studied abroad.
+The MPRP strategically merged into the MPP during the 100th anniversary of the MPP in April 2021, officially ending its decade-long existence and allowing a new third-party to enter the political scene.
+The centrist National Labour Party (NLP), with one seat in the State Great Khural, became the primary third-party voice in politics.

-In the 2021 presidential election, former PM Khürelsükh, candidate of the ruling MPP, became the country's sixth democratically elected president with a landslide election victory.
-Surprisingly, the DP nominee and chairman Sodnomzunduin Erdene came last out of the three candidates, with 6% of the vote.
-The NLP candidate Dangaasürengiin Enkhbat received 21% of the vote, majority of it being from Mongolian expats and youth.
+In the 2021 presidential election, former PM and MPP candidate Khürelsükh became the country's sixth democratically elected president with a landslide victory.
+In an electoral upset, the DP nominee and chairman, Sodnomzunduin Erdene, came last out of the three candidates, with 6% of the vote.
+Dangaasürengiin Enkhbat, running from the Right Person Electorate Coalition, received 21% of the vote which came mostly from Mongolian expats and youth.

+On 20 June 2021, Mongolia overtook China in terms of the total COVID-19 cases, becoming the third most affected country in East Asia.
+Three days later, on 23 June, the amount of COVID-19 cases in the country crossed the 100,000 mark.
+On 26 August, the number of COVID-19 cases in Mongolia crossed the 200,000 mark.
+On 13 January 2022, COVID-19 cases in Mongolia crossed the 400,000 mark.